zentyal/zentyal/docs/en/user/mailfilter.rst

 Antispam
 --------

-The spam filter works giving to each mail a spam score, if the mail reaches the spam threshold is considered as junk mail if not is considered as legit mail.
+The spam filter works giving to each mail a spam score, if the mail reaches the spam threshold is considered as junk mail if not is considered as legitimate mail.
 The latter kind of mail is often called *ham*.

 The spam scanner uses the following techniques to assign scores: